Methylmercury

-Methylmercury (sometimes methyl mercury) is an organometallic cation with the formula [CH_{3}Hg]^{+}.
+Methylmercury is an organometallic cation with the formula [CH_{3}Hg]^{+}.
 It is the simplest organomercury compound.
 Methylmercury is extremely toxic, and its derivatives are the major source of organic mercury for humans.
-It is a bioaccumulative environmental toxicant.
+It is a bioaccumulative environmental toxicant with a 50-day half-life.

+Methylmercury (derived biologically from dimethylmercury) is the causative agent of the infamous Minamata disease.

+Methylmercury is designated as a "priority hazardous substance" according to the Directive on Environmental Quality Standards (Directive 2013/39/EU).

+The process which creates methylmercury is called mercury methylation.